 Though the tool isn't for everyone, other podcast software may offer sufficient power for most people, and they may not have ever a need for software as powerful as Pro Tools.

 But, if you are the sort of person who looks for only the best, then this is the software that you should buy.
-You can pick it up for $299 per year, and get some additional bonuses as well.

 Well, as I said before, podcast host websites are pretty essential to your podcasting career.
 You will need it at some point, if not right at the beginning itself.

-As you know, podcasting can earn you some good money, but that's only possible if you give in your all, including getting a podcast host.
+As you know, podcasting can earn you some good money, but that's only possible if you give it your all, including getting a podcast host.
 Here are the top benefits of a podcast host:

 As you know, you will need to store audio files that will weigh high amounts of data.
 Personal servers aren't for this purpose.